 2. Dallas Independent School District (TX)

-Dallas ISD's latest COVID-19 briefing from Superintendent Michael Hinojosa outlines three possible scenarios for school reopening and student learning in August.
+Previously, Dallas ISD's May 2020 COVID-19 briefing from Superintendent Hinojosa had outlined three possible scenarios for school reopening and student learning in August.

 According to Hinojosa, Options A and B (to open under normal conditions and to continue with remote learning, respectively) are unlikely.
 Option C—to open with a blended learning model—is the most likely scenario.

-Blended learning will involve students being on campus on certain days of the week.
-On other days, they will learn at-home with online components.
+Blended learning would involve students being on campus on certain days of the week.
+On other days, they would learn at-home with online components.

 3. California Department of Education

-The California Department Education recently released a Guidebook for the Safe Reopening of California’s Public Schools that includes checklists, questions for consideration, and best practices for California districts as they develop reopening plans.
+The California Department Education in June released a Guidebook for the Safe Reopening of California’s Public Schools that includes checklists, questions for consideration, and best practices for California districts as they develop reopening plans.

-Tony Thurmond, state superintendent of public instruction, outlines several models that schools and districts may explore.
+Tony Thurmond, state superintendent of public instruction, outlined several models that schools and districts may explore.
 Examples include:

 "Two-day rotation blended learning:” Students would receive in-person classroom instruction on two days a week based on their grade level.
 For instance, Monday and Wednesday would be for kindergarten through third grade, and Tuesday and Thursday for grades four through six.
 On the other days, students would work on “enrichment" learning activities that can be online, in-person, or with small groups.
 On Fridays, all students would participate in distance learning.